Claudia-Barrera/Long_ITS_metabarcoding/README.md

 mv master.zip my_directory/master.zip
 unzip my_directory/master.zip
 ```
 Change the parameters in the [config.yaml](/config.yaml) file accordign to your needs.
 For running the `Example` use the full path to the repository.
-For example, for a Windows system, this should look like this:
+For example, for WSL, this should look like this:
 ```
 datadir: "/mnt/c/my_user/my_directory/Long_ITS_metabarcoding-master/Example"
 ```